maroaraujo/w9_backend-project-intercoders-/Question.md

     -> line 34 to 40 -> could you clarify the use of the route?If is not being used, could we remove it?

+    -- Models
+    line 1
+    Why import application if we aren't using it at the moment ?